Mahcks/react-template/README.md

 - Prettier

 ## Getting Started
-You can click `Use Template` to create a new repo using this project.
+You can click `Use this template` to create a new repo or you can clone it.

 ```bash
 git clone https://github.com/Mahcks/react-template.git react-template